dubeg/dubeg-docs/content/Blog/VMWare.USB3.md

 Working in the industrial automation industry, technicians are constantly having to boot up old Windows OSes in virtual machines to service old machines here and there: maintenance, bugfix, whatever.
 Well it happened to me again today, and this time it was a Windows 7 virtual machine setup to run an old version of Siemens TIA Portal.

+We had to publish some project on a SD card to transfer to the panel PC in need of servicing, and our laptop model (Lenovo T series 2024) has an SD Card reader built-in, so that seemed easy enough.

 ## PCI passthrough is unsupported

-We had to publish some project on a SD card to transfer to the panel PC in need of servicing, and our laptop model (Lenovo T series 2024) has an SD Card reader built-in, so that seemed easy enough.
-However we found out that our integrated SD Card reader communicates via PCI, & VMWare Workstation doesn't support attaching devices via PCI.
+Unfortunately, we found out that our integrated SD Card reader communicates via PCI, & VMWare Workstation doesn't support attaching devices via PCI.
 ESXi does, but not Workstation.

 ### References